-Christine Lyons is a critically acclaimed soprano who has been hailed a “true virtuosa” by Broadway World and been praised for her “potent soprano” by Opera Magazine, as well as her “power and poise” by Classical Voice America.
-This 22-23’ season, she joins San Francisco Opera for the world premiere of John Adams’ Antony and Cleopatra as the cover for Cleopatra, and will perform in concert the title role in Lucia di Lammermoor with Maryland Opera in Bravissimo Bel Canto and Liú in Turandot with Toledo Opera in Celebrazione del Coro.
-Ms. Lyons will welcome next season with Union Ave Opera’s Don Pasquale as Norina, and returns to San Francisco Opera to cover Leonora in their production of Il trovatore.
+Christine Lyons is a critically acclaimed soprano who has been hailed as a “true virtuosa” by Broadway World and been praised for her “potent soprano” by Opera Magazine, as well as her “power and poise” by Classical Voice America.
+Ms. Lyons begins this season in Union Ave Opera’s Don Pasquale as Norina and returns to San Francisco Opera to cover Leonora in Il trovatore.
+This past season, she joined San Francisco Opera for the world premiere of John Adams’ Antony and Cleopatra as the cover for Cleopatra and performed the title role in Lucia di Lammermoor in concert with Maryland Opera in Bravissimo Bel Canto and Liú in Turandot with Toledo Opera in Celebrazione del Coro.

 "Her high notes cut through like steel but her soft tones caress" – South Florida Classical Review